GENERAL INFORMATION: 503-823-4000

-B. The Applicant shall at the time of Application provide the Administrator with the information requested on an SDC application form regarding the previous and proposed use(s) of the property, including the following:
+B. The Applicant shall at the time of Application provide the Administrator with the information requested on an SDC application form regarding the Previous Use and Proposed Use(s) of the property, including the following:

-1. A description of each of the previous and proposed uses for the property for which the Permit is being sought--with sufficient detail to enable the City to calculate dwelling units and square footage for the entire property under the previous use and for the proposed use(s) of the New Development.
+1. A description of each of the Previous Uses and Proposed Uses for the property for which the Permit is being sought, including the number of Dwelling Units and square footage for the entire property under the Previous Use and for the Proposed Use(s) of the New Development.

-2. For residential uses--the number of residential dwelling and the square footage of each dwelling unit.
+2. For residential uses, the number of residential dwellings and the square footage of each Dwelling Unit.

-D. Notwithstanding any other provision, the dollar amounts of the SDC set forth in the SDC Methodology Report are based on 2013 values and shall be adjusted on July 1, 2016 and thereafter annually on July 1st to account for changes in the costs of acquiring and constructing parks facilities.
+D. The dollar amounts of the SDC set forth in the SDC Methodology Report are based on 2013 values and shall be adjusted on July 1, 2017 and thereafter annually on July 1st to account for changes in the costs of acquiring and constructing parks facilities.
 The adjustment factor shall be based on:

 The adjustment factor for each Rate Group shall be determined as follows:

-Percent change in Land Value multiplied by the Rate Group’s Land Portion (percent)
+Percent change in Land Cost Index multiplied by the Rate Group’s Land Portion (percent)